Worship Renewal: Unity

 - We must Minister to the Lord, giving Him the Glory due unto His Name.

 - We will do this by Worshiping in Spirit and in Truth and by Pursuing His Glory.

 Characteristic Number Three: A United Family in Worship

 Musicologists and music therapists tell us that music unlocks the human heart.
-This is one reason why music is the principle art of worship.
+This is one reason why music is the principle art of public worship.
 Locked up hearts can’t worship.
 Music unlocks the heart so that its contents can spill out and the Word of God and Healing Presence of Jesus can flow in.
 Finding the music that does this is an essential part of worship leading.